 Getting down to the nitty-gritty, let’s look at what I found good and bad about the product during this Harbour Freight solar panel review.

-Price: You just can’t argue with a solar system set up for 330 bucks.
+Price: It’s hard to dispute the value of a solar system set up for $330.
 At this price, you need to accept that this is an entry-level system and if it works well, then great.
 And it did.

 Portable: These Harbor Freight panels have been designed with mobile usage in mind.
 The whole system packs away into a manageably small space, and you can set it up in just a few minutes.
 The kick-out stand on the back of the panels isn’t the most sturdy of supports, and if I were using them in a permanent setup, I’d change this.
 But, it’s ideal for a mobile setup because it’s easy to change the angle of the panels to track the movement of the sun, maximizing power capture.